harelba/serium/docs/README.md

 * `cc_check(x, cc_type)` - Throws an exception if case class instance x is not of type `cc_type`

 ## Advanced serialization and deserialization control
 The module-level functions in `serium.caseclasses` provide a simple out-of-the-box experience, with several behaviour defaults regarding controlling the serde process.
-When you need more control over these, you can create a `CaseClassEnv` instance and run the same functions defined above, as methods of this instance.
+When you need more control over these, you can create a `SeriumEnv` instance and run the same functions defined above, as methods of this instance.
 Here's an example:
 ```python
 from serium.caseclasses import SeriumEnv